liusida/Causal-Tracing-Demo/README.md

 The early site reflects the aggregation of information about the subject toward the last token of the phrase. (e.g. "Michael Jordan" -> "Jordan", or "The Space Needle" -> "le", right before the early site.)

 I'm still trying to understand the MLP-recall aspect of the early site.
+Specifically, I don't understand why the paper severs the MLP addition all the way through to the final layer, rather than only at the early site itself.

 ## Updated: Attn/MLP Severing Experiment